alovajs/alovajs.github.io/docs/tutorial/06-advanced/01-in-depth/09-ssr.md

 </TabItem>
 </Tabs>

-The following code assumes that `alovaGetter` requests are cached on server, but not on the client.
+The following code assumes that the `alovaGetter` request exists in the server cache but not in the client cache.

-At this time, when the html is generated on server , `loading` is `false` and does not display `<div>loading</div>` because it hits the cache, but when the client is initialized, because it misses the cache, `loading` is `true` will cause `<div>loading</div>` to be displayed, and the SSR framework will prompt that the rendering of the two ends is inconsistent.
+At this point, when the HTML is generated on the server side, due to cache hit, `loading` is `false` and `<div>loading</div>` is not displayed.
+However, during client-side initialization, since the cache is not hit, `loading` is `true`, causing `<div>loading</div>` to be displayed.
+At this time, the SSR framework will prompt that the rendering on the two ends is inconsistent.

 **Solution**

-1. Try to put the page data initialization work in the acquisition function instead of the component;
+1. Try to place the page data initialization work in the fetching function rather than in the component.
-2. If you must do this, you can avoid using the same apis on the client and server, or turn off the problematic api caches;
+2. If you must do so, you can avoid using the same interface on the client and server, or disable the caching of the problematic interface.
-3. If caching is also required, you can clear the cache on server in the data initialization function of server.
+3. If caching is also needed, you can clear the server-side cache in the server-side data initialization function.
 The sample code is as follows:

 <Tabs groupId="framework">
 <TabItem label="nuxt" value="1">